MolimoWang/EventManagementSystem/03-design/usecases/docs/08-modify_account.md

 ## Basic Course of Events

-### Course of Events-- Administrator Modifying Other Accounts
+### Course of Events-- Administrator Modifying Administrator Account
-- The administrator is on the view all accounts page(07-view_all_accounts.png).
+- The administrator is on the view all accounts page(07-view_all_accounts_administrators.png), the default selection area is "Administrator" part.
-- The administrator selects the account to edit.
+- The administrator selects the administrator account from the to edit.
-- The system displays the modify account page (12-edit_user_account.png,13-edit_organizer_account.png,14-edit_administrator_account.png) which shows the details of the selected account as editable fields.
+- The system displays the modify account page (14-edit_administrator_account.png) which shows the details of the selected account as editable fields.
 - The administrator enters the updated details of the account.
 - The administrator clicks "Submit" to confirm the modifications.
 - A confirmation message is shown to the administrator.
+- The system back to the view all accounts page(07-view_all_accounts_administrators.png) and show the updated account.

+### Course of Events-- Administrator Modifying Customer Account
+- The administrator is on the view all accounts page(07-view_all_accounts_administrators.png), the default selection area is "Administrator" part.
+- The administrator select Customer part to see all customer accounts(07-view_all_accounts_customers.png).
+- The administrator selects the customer account from the to edit.
+- The system displays the modify account page (12-edit_customer_account.png) which shows the details of the selected account as editable fields.
+- The administrator enters the updated details of the account.
+- The administrator clicks "Submit" to confirm the modifications.
+- A confirmation message is shown to the administrator.
+- The system back to the view all accounts page(07-view_all_accounts_customers.png) and show the updated account.

+### Course of Events-- Administrator Modifying Organiser Account
+- The administrator is on the view all accounts page(07-view_all_accounts_administrators.png), the default selection area is "Administrator" part.
+- The administrator select Customer part to see all organiser accounts(07-view_all_accounts_organisers.png).
+- The administrator selects the customer account from the to edit.
+- The system displays the modify account page (13-edit_organizer_account.png) which shows the details of the selected account as editable fields.
+- The administrator enters the updated details of the account.
+- The administrator clicks "Submit" to confirm the modifications.
+- A confirmation message is shown to the administrator.
-- The system back to the view all accounts page(07-view_all_accounts.png)and show the updated account.
+- The system back to the view all accounts page(07-view_all_accounts_organisers.png) and show the updated account.

 ### Sequence Diagram